Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 The Grimoire – YouTube

-New for 2022, but we are pretty sure this will be back for 2023.
-A lot of work’s gone into this one.
+New for 2022, but we are pretty sure this will be back for 2023(Confirmed).
+A lot of work has gone into this one.
 It starts off with a hapless group of campers who have stumbled upon an ancient book.
 You get to witness them unleash all of hell’s wrath from reading from the book before being transported to some of history’s darkest moments.
 The Trenches, Creepy serial killer cannibals, and terrible 70’s wallpaper.

 There is a lot going on with some really good effects.
 We think it needs a tweak or two as the message got a bit lost, but it’s a great maze.

-Castle Of Chaos – Dark Ride – YouTube
+Castle Of Chaos – Dark Ride – Closed 2023

 The Castle of Chaos is based around a theme park ride.
 You enter the ride building and things go a little awry.
 As you explore the backstages of the ride there are ghouls, monsters rats, bugs, and clowns all seeking to terrorize unsuspecting riders.
 This one takes a while to get going with a lack of monsters, but all hell breaks loose by the end.